Syria’s Protest Movement

 International media have run a number of reports indicating that as the border city falls further under siege, the anti-government views of its unrestful inhabitants are solidifying.
 Many assert that they will not cease their activities until the government has fallen.
 In the words of one such activist – whose account of the turmoil inTal Kalakh could not be confirmed by the reporting media, “We used to demand freedom…But after we saw this freedom in the shape of tanks and terrorizing by the army, we will not accept anything less than him [President Bashar al-Assad] stepping down.”

 Turbulence spiked again on ‘Azadi’ Friday (azadi is the Kurdish word for freedom) as increased numbers of protestors held after-prayers demonstrations in several cities across the country.
-Reports of fatalities vary widely, with state sources reporting that a total of 17 were killed – security forces among them, the Syrian Observatory for Human rights stating that 35 died and the National Organization for Human Rights in Syria reporting that 44 were killed.
+Reports of fatalities vary widely, with state sources reporting that a total of 17 were killed – security forces among them, the Syrian Observatory for Human rights stating that 35 died and the National Organisation for Human Rights in Syria reporting that 44 were killed.

 In response to the day’s violence, the Ministry of Interior issued a statement saying: “After Friday prayers, a number of armed saboteur groups exploited a number of sporadic gatherings of protestors and the police’s commitment to not open fire to preserve lives, with these armed groups opening fire on policemen and vandalizing and burning public and private properties and a number of police departments in a number of areas.”